MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework-tutorial.md

 ## Step 2.
 Add a code component to a field in model-driven app

 Now that you have the TSLinearInputComponent component uploaded to the Dataverse environment, follow the steps in the tutorial [Add a code component to a field in model-driven apps](../../developer/component-framework/add-custom-controls-to-a-field-or-entity.md) to add the component to the **Opportunity** entity on the **Main** form.

 ## Step 3.
 Verify the model-driven app with the new component

 You can [update an existing model-driven app](../model-driven-apps/design-custom-business-apps-using-app-designer.md), or [create a new app](../model-driven-apps/build-first-model-driven-app.md) with the form that you added the component to.
-For example, this is how the **Opportunity** entity **Main** form looks like when using the code component in this tutorial.
+For example, the following image shows how the
+**Opportunity** entity **Main** form looks like when using the code component in this tutorial.

 ![Slider control added to the Budget Amount field in model-driven app form](media/component-framework/model-driven-app.png "Slider control added to the Budget Amount field in model-driven app form")